Little patch of yellow wall or a single asparagus? : Harold Pinter’s The Proust Screenplay

 Blue for the second time, a week later, and all the extras in the Artificial Eye DVD of Three Colours.
 Editor Jacques Witta [2} {3} , says at one point Red should follow Blue.
 After watching all three for the first time in the standard order, I felt that too, before seeing Wittas’ comment — mostly because White was not a film I really want to watch all through again so soon, and then maybe only to run through certain sections.
 And despite each film overlapping at certain points and Red having an ending which recapitulates all three films.
 Without knowing the main character in White, the end of Blue would be harder to understand, but the reason for wanting Red to follow Blue is as much about it needing greater examination.
 Some reading had suggested it was harder.

 I could tell you the story all the way through now in detail – not true the first time through concentrating too hard on film-making and aesthetics.
-Even after the first viewing, despite Three Colours: Blue being so highly praised – a master work – it might, despite its artistic merits, the blue might be seen as clunkily executed: as if film technique stood proud from the storyline.
+Even after the first viewing, despite Three Colours: Blue being so highly praised – a master work – it might, despite its artistic merits, the blueness might be seen as clunkily executed: as if film technique stood proud from the storyline.
+The question is whether Kieslowski could have made Blue without the blueness.
+Or Red without the red.
+Do we really want red cars and shops signs?

 There may be an inherent tendency, in the response to any film, to flip from total absorption and acceptance to awareness of technique, and back.
 The director may want you to do this.
-I like the idea of being deliberately distracted and having to force myself back to what matters, whether is is in prose, poetry, music, or film.
-In this film, for example, suffusing the whole field of view with blue in the swimming pool scenes, the brain cannot not but become occupied with the fact of the director choosing to telegraph an emotion or interior state, while at the same time trying to examine the actor trying to express the emotion.
+I like the idea of being deliberately distracted and having to force myself back to what matters, whether is is in prose, poetry, music, art or film.
+In this film, for example, suffusing the whole field of view with blue in the swimming pool scenes, the brain cannot not but become occupied with the fact of the director is choosing to telegraph an emotion or interior state, while at the same time trying to examine the actor trying to express the emotion.
 The thing about film is that colour filters can be used so they will be used!
 If a writer tried to prime his reader with “The whole scene was suffused with blue..” or “Julie felt her whole world turn blue…” it would never be considered technique in the way that using some cinematographic trick can be.
+The written expression of an interior state is often much more successfully executed than a filmic representation of it.
+With film, the immediate distinction between a filter put between viewer and actor in a scene as a device, and it being meant to signify something interior is not always immediately obvious.

 #